LiveHelperChat/doc/docs/chat/chat.md

 ​![](/img/chat/right-column-chat.jpg)

+### Phone number

+For operator to see full phone number he has to have this permission.

+> 'lhchat','use_unhidden_phone'

+### E-mail

+For operator to see e-mail details he has to have

+> 'lhchat','chat_see_email'

+For operator to see full e-mail address he has to have

+> 'lhchat','chat_see_unhidden_email'

 ### Edit chat

 Editing chat main information be done by clicking this icon.
 This icon will be visible only if operator has permission to edit current chat.